oxinabox/oxinabox.github.io/_posts/2018-06-01-Julia-Favourite-New-Things.md

 >  * The keyword `importall` is deprecated.
 Use `using` and/or individual `import` statements
     instead ([#22789]).

+This is good, it was generally a bad-idea, and I don't know anyone who was using it seriously.
+It is easy enough to recreate with some metaprogramming and `names(::Module, true)`.

 ### [Non-recursive transpose is now done with permutedims](https://github.com/JuliaLang/julia/pull/24839)